-Studies have evaluated Congo Basin forests-including those inside and outside of protected areas-at a starting value of US\$13 billion per year.
-Since only a limited amount of mining revenue benefits the DRC government or local communities, starting this natural valuation for the benefit of the Congolese people and their government.
+Studies have evaluated Congo Basin forests-including those inside and outside of protected areas-at a starting value of US\$13 billion per year.181 Since only a limited amount of mining revenue benefits the DRC government182 or local communities,183 effort may be better spent in protecting this natural valuation for the benefit of the Congolese people and their government.
 The increase in global demand for consumer products reliant on critical minerals found in the DRC, especially copper and cobalt, is threatening landscapes and species.